Leprechauns in Ireland: Irish Myths and Legends

 One such tale passed down through the generations was of a local farmer who came across a strange sound on his way home from having a few jars (pints) in the local pub one evening.

-As he was walking along a small lane not far from his home, he heard a hammer tapping on a nail from beyond a ditch in a small field.
-Peering over the ditch, he set his eyes on the smallest man he had ever seen, sitting on a stool, mending an old pair of shoes.
+As he was walking along a small lane not far from his home, he heard the sound of a hammer tapping on a nail from beyond a hedge in a small field.
+Peering over the hedge, he set his eyes on the smallest man he had ever seen, sitting on a stool, mending an old pair of shoes.

-Now, after a few pints of porter in the local public house, he first thought his eyes must be betraying him, and his senses had left him after the last glass of whiskey.
-Without further thought, he jumped over the ditch and grabbed the little man with both hands.
+Now, after a few pints of porter in the local public house, he first thought his eyes must be betraying him, and his senses had left him.
+Without further thought, he jumped over the hedge and grabbed the little man with both hands.

 Once he caught hold of this little man he realised what he had done, he had caught himself a leprechaun.
 He jumped about, happy as can be that his luck had finally come in.